FalilatA/CYPRESS-AUTOMATION/README.md

 1. Launch your VSCode app
 2. Open terminal and navigate to the folder where you want to clone the repository.
 3. When in the folder, enter 'git clone https://github.com/FalilatA/QUIDAX-QA-ASSESSMENT.git'.
 (Github must have been authenticated with VSCode)
-5. VSCode should open the cloned repository folder after cloning is successful.
+5. On VSCode, open the cloned repository folder after cloning is successful.
 6. Open terminal and enter 'cd CypressAutomation'.
 This command directs you to CypressAutomation folder to begin test execution.
 7. Still on terminal, install cypress using the command 'npm install cypress --save -dev'.
 8. Once installation is complete, open cypress using the command 'npx cypress open.